Upper Edmonton: Crime

-According to data from the Metropolitan Police Service, the crime rate for November 2016 to November 2018 is 281.18 crimes per 1000 population, with the most common offences being related to theft, handling stolen goods, burglary, criminal damage, drugs and robbery.
-Upper Edmonton has a crime rate 74.87% higher than the overall crime rate for the Borough of Enfield (160.79 crimes per 1000 population for the same time period).
-During the 12 months to November 2018 compared to the previous 12 months, Upper Edmonton has experienced an 8.48% increase in logged crimes.
+According to data from the Metropolitan Police Service, the crime rate for May 2024 to May 2025 is 208 crimes per 1000 population, with the most common offenses being related to theft, handling stolen goods, burglary, criminal damage, drugs and robbery.
+Upper Edmonton has a crime rate 87% higher than the overall crime rate for the Borough of Enfield (111 crimes per 1000 population for the same time period).

 Recent trends

 In recent years, the area has undergone a huge structural transformation, of which some work is still undergoing, as part of the government's aim to provide the community with a wider range of shops and public facilities.
 It is the site of regeneration project, Meridian Water.

 As in many other parts of the city, a major concern is the level of violent crime, which has steadily increased over the past few years.
 The effort from local role models to work with government to provide education for local youths is one of the most concentrated methods of trying to overcome this problem.